Chippewa River (Wisconsin): Geography

 The primary settlements along the river's course include Cornell, Chippewa Falls, Eau Claire, and Durand.

 Different segments of the river were formed in different eras.
 The newest part of the river is in the north, where it flows through the till plain left by the Wisconsin glaciation - the most recent continental glacier - which receded about 10,000 years ago.
 The part of that glacier that bulged down the Chippewa valley is given the name of the river - the Chippewa lobe.
-It reached a little past Cornell before receding, below where the river crosses today's Ice Age Trail.
+Before receding, it reached a little past Cornell, below where the river crosses today's Ice Age Trail.
 Below Cornell the Chippewa flows through the till plains of older glaciers until it enters the Driftless Area near the Mississippi.
 As the glacier receded, its meltwater cut the river's channel through the northern till plain, dumping sediment into the older river channel downstream.
 This sediment formed outwash plains in the old river valley.
 As the glacier retreated and sediment reduced, the flow of water cut new channels through the outwash plains, often exposing Precambrian igneous bedrock in the upper Chippewa and Cambrian sandstone in the lower.